Devbysteph/student_club_solution/README.md

 Now it's time to populate our SharePoint list with the required columns for the solution we are building.
 But first, let's look at what our solution would look like.

-In our solution, we want to store the details of the students in a sharepoint list.
+In our solution, we want to store the details of the students in a SharePoint list.

-So, following attributes best describe a college student willing to join a club -
+So, the following attributes best describe a college student willing to join a club -

 1. Full Name
 2. Matriculation Number